What to Wear on a Day Hike

 Salomon Speedcross 5Grip + stabilityAmazon link

 Even on cool days, sun exposure adds up.
+Simple sun protection keeps you comfortable and prevents burns.

 Wear: